 Using Digital Printing to Customize Product Packaging

 Consumers began seeking out Coke bottles and cans with their names on them because the idea of a personalized can was particularly more attractive than a standard, mass produced can.
-The results helped boost Coca Cola sales by 0.4% year-over-year, which was impressive considering they had 11 consecutive years of declining sales.
+The results helped boost Coca Cola sales by 0.4% year-over-year, reversing a trend of 11 consecutive years of declining sales.

 Inkjet Ink and Packaging Outlook

 With personalized packaging and digital printing on the rise, the need for inkjet inks is also at an all-time high.

 Marketing research firm MarketsandMarkets estimated that by 2023, the digital printing market will be valued at $28.85 billion.
 MarketsandMarkets stated that “UV-cured ink is expected to hold the largest share between 2017 and 2023.”
 This can be attributed to UV-curable ink offering benefits like rapid dry times, sustainability, low price, and its ability to resist damage from UV rays.

 “Packaging is the fastest growing segment of the digital inks market, owing to the high demand for digital inks for label printing.”

 The growing demand of consumers who want packaging to be more of a personalized experience will cause exponential growth in the digital printing and inkjet ink markets.